Home › Know More

 Once the Greeks took over its shorelines, the name was changed to “hospitable.”
 There are references saying that the sea was called ‘the Sea’ for a long time.

 However, different people have given this sea many names over the centuries.
-Still, this particular name is the most famous one, believed to be provided by the Turkish in medieval times.
+Still, this particular name is the most famous one, believed to have been provided by the Turks in medieval times.

-Historical documents suggest that, during the Ottoman Empire period, the Black Sea was called names such as Bahr-e Siyah or Karadeniz, which means “the Black Sea” in Ottoman Turkish.
+Historical documents suggest that during the Ottoman Empire, the Black Sea was known as Bahr-e Siyah or Karadeniz, which means “the Black Sea” in Ottoman Turkish.

-Another theory suggests that the objects that drown in the water get black sludge covering after a period of time.
+Another theory suggests that objects that drown in the water eventually develop a black sludge coating.
 The discovery of such items across the sea may have become a reason behind its name.

-This makes a considerable temperature difference between these layers, making the lower layers completely free of oxygen and inactive.
+This makes a considerable temperature difference between these layers, making the lower layers completely devoid of oxygen and inactive.

-At the same time, the Black sea receives freshwater from its rivers and rainfall.
-However, the Black Sea only witness water transfer with the Mediterranean Sea.
+At the same time, the Black Sea receives freshwater from rivers and rainfall.
+However, it only gets water from the Mediterranean Sea.

 As the transfer occurs in the Bosphorus and Dardanelles, the inflow of dense water from the Mediterranean happens at the bottom of the basin.
 In contrast, Black Sea surface water’s outflow occurs near the basin’s surface.

-Since shallow mixing between the two layers of the water in the Black Sea, marine life cannot survive in the anoxic zone.
-It is only the oxygen-rich surface waters of the Black Sea are supporting marine life.
+Marine life cannot survive in the anoxic zone.
+Only the oxygen-rich surface waters of the Black Sea support marine life.

-4. Maritime History: the Landing Point of Noah’s Ark?
+8. Maritime History: the Landing Point of Noah’s Ark

-According to a number of marine geologists, the Black Sea was a freshwater lake around 7,000 years ago before a rise in the Mediterranean Sea caused the entry of salt water into the lake.
+According to several marine geologists, the Black Sea was a freshwater lake around 7,000 years ago before a rise in the Mediterranean Sea caused salt water to enter the lake.

-In line with this theory, many argue that the so-called flood represents the catastrophic flood mentioned in the Noah’s Ark story in the Bible.
+In line with this theory, many argue that the so-called flood represents the catastrophic flood mentioned in the Bible’s story of Noah’s Ark.

-The stories claim that the ark of Noha came to rest on the slopes of Mount Ararat in Turkey once the flood ended.
-From time to time, marine archaeologists have argued in support and against these claims.
+Stories claim that the Ark of Noah came to rest on the slopes of Mount Ararat in Turkey once the flood ended.
+Marine archaeologists have occasionally argued in support of and against these claims.

 However, due to the lack of credible scientific evidence, this particular history of the Black Sea remains a topic of debate.